Can you send me more information?

 Is the Breastfeeding course suitable preparation for the IBLCE exam / Will I be a Lactation Consultant after the Breastfeeding course?

 No, you will not be a lactation consultant, however, the Breastfeeding course meets and exceeds the IBLCE exam requirements, which is the exam needed to become a Lactation Consultant.
 The highest qualification in breastfeeding.
 Typically, with this qualification you can earn around £75 per hour supporting families or turn this into a full time employed profession within the NHS.
 To be able to take the IBLCE exam (which is multiple choice, so nothing too scary!), you will need a full training transcript (which we can provide) and further practice hours.
-We also recommend our workshop and practice exam with out IBLCE Tutor, Isobel Jordan.
+We also recommend our workshop and practice exam with out IBLCE Tutor, Shelley Wilson.